stoyan/Lizzy.js/README.md

 Lizzy.js is a zero-dependency, no-build, client-side rendering framework for listing and rendering markdown content, e.g. a blog.
 It's named after a dog: an opinionated feisty matted specimen, generously described as a _terrier mix_ and often asked questions including but not limitted to the old favorite "who's a good girl?"

+## Demo

+See https://www.highperformancewebfonts.com/ - the stuff under *Reads* is powered by Lizzy.js as are the articles when you click on them.

 ## How it works

 ### Stage 1: Listing articles